bradhowes/SoundFonts/README.md

 quaility).
 This app only supports sound font files that are bundled with the application, though it would be nice to remotely fetch one to try it out.

+> NOTE: AVAudioUnitSampler can and will crash if the SoundFont patch it is using for rendering does not conform to spec.
+Unfortunately,
+> there is no way to insulate the app from this so it too will crash along with AVAudioUnitSampler.

 I have also curated a small collection of SoundFont files that I found useful and/or interesting:
 [Sample SoundFonts](https://keystrokecountdown.com/extras/SoundFonts/index.html).
 If you visit the site from your iOS device and touch one of the links, you can add the fire directly to the SoundFonts application.